astropy/SPISEA/README.md

 # Ryota Inagaki's fork of the SPISEA repository.
 This is my repository for storing my SPISEA code additions.
 It is subject to modification throughout the next several months as I complete the code.
-This code will eventually be merged with the main SPISEA repository.
+This code will eventually be merged with the main SPISEA repository. **For Fall 2020 documentation and tutorials, please consult Fall 2020 Branch.**
 # SPISEA: Stellar Population Interface for Stellar Evolution and Atmospheres

 SPISEA is an python package that generates single-age, single-metallicity